markbuckle/markbuckle/README.md

-<p align="center"> I'm currently working on a passion project: building a personalized health dashboard.
+<p>Hey, I'm Mark.
+I'm a Web Devekoper in Canada who is currently building a passion project: building a personalized health dashboard.
 This ambitious endeavor is what inspired me to dive into coding.
 I'm eager to collaborate with others who share a passion for healthcare innovation.
 If you're interested in contributing, feel free to reach out!</p>

 Other things worth noting:

 - 🌱 Currently I am learning **CMS Systems**

+- 💬 I'm intermediate with **HTML, CSS, JS, Python, React/Typescript & WebFlow**

 - 👨‍💻 All of my projects are available at **https://marksportfolio.pages.dev/**

-- 💬 I'm intermediate with **HTML, CSS, JS, Python, React/Typescript & WebFlow**

 - 📫 Reach me at **markbuckle92@gmail.com**<br></br>